allinfinite/visuals/README.md

 - **68 Visual Patterns**: Particle systems, sacred geometry, cosmic effects, nature & creatures, and more
 - **Multi-Layer Composition System**: Randomly mix and blend multiple patterns simultaneously
+  - **🖱️ All layers respond to mouse/clicks**: Every active pattern reacts to your interactions
+  - **Real-time monitoring**: See which patterns are currently active
 - **Feedback Trails System**: Beautiful layering effect where visuals gradually fade, creating ambient compositions
 - **Pattern Pool Selection**: Choose which patterns are available for the composition system
 - **Autonomous Animation**: All patterns animate continuously without user interaction